Ebojen/jsutils/README.md

 ### Behavior on Specific Calls
 The stub can be configured to return a value or raise an exception on a specified 0 index based call.
 The stub will fall back to its default behavior if the specified call has not been configured.
-There are convenience functions for setting first, second, and third call behavior
+There are convenience functions for setting first, second, and third call behavior.
+Method chaining is required for proper use.

 ```python
 from jsutils.stubs import get_stub